amandewatnitrr/Wolfram/README.md

 ## Artificial Intelligence and Machine Learning Model Training

 It serves as an easy way for deploying Machine Learning and Deep Learning based Cloud Applications.
-Machine Learning with python is quite difficult as the installation and other stuff such as installing libraries and library versions which requires code to be updated frequetly as soon as the new update arrives.
-Machine Learning with Wolfram is easy because it's a functional programming laguage and does not require you to code all of the logistical stuff.
+Machine Learning with python is quite difficult as the installation and other stuff such as installing libraries and library versions which requires code to be updated frequently as soon as the new update arrives.
+Machine Learning with Wolfram is easy because it's a functional programming language and doesn't require you to code all of the logistical stuff.

 <img align="right" src="https://github.com/amandewatnitrr/Wolfram/blob/main/imgs/ai.gif" width="40%"/>